Maatrika-P/Weather-Forecast-CLI/README.md

    - Replace `city1`, `city2`, etc., with the names of the cities you want to get weather data for.
    - Example: `python weather_cli.py London New York Sydney`

-2. Alternatively, run the app without command line arguments:
+2. Alternatively, run the cli without command line arguments:
    - Enter city names separated by commas when prompted.